 In this article...

 Learning management software, also known as learning management systems (LMS) and e-learning software, gives organizations a platform to teach and train employees.
 These systems often include features that

 You’ll find today’s learning management software bundled within an HRIS platform, alongside an employee engagement software, or as a standalone system.
 Many companies find so much success with their internal training via LMS that they use the systems as the basis of their customer loyalty and engagement strategies.

-Perfect job candidates won’t magically appear on the company doorstep.
-Every business is unique, and as jobs become more nuanced, it’s far-fetched to expect every team member to hit the ground running.
-To ensure each new hire and employee is up to speed, companies must inventory skills, identify what’s missing, and empower their workforce to bridge that knowledge gap.
+Rarely does a job candidate come to your company fully ready to take on all the challenges of their new position.
+Whether it’s learning to adapt skills to a new industry or understanding the company’s custom processes, every new team member will need to invest some time in training.
+To ensure each new hire and current employee gets up to speed, companies must inventory skills, identify what’s missing, and empower their workforce to bridge that knowledge gap.

-Admittedly, this is a complex task.
-But when your hiring process is thwarted by lack of skills, it’s time consider what your business can do to create the employees you need.
-From onboarding and training to ongoing education and skill development, learning management software (LMS) helps businesses facilitate the consistent transfer of critical knowledge and skills to workers.
+This is a complex task.
+But investing in tools and systems that shape the skills employees need will pay off in the long run.
+From onboarding and training to ongoing education and skill development, learning management software helps businesses facilitate the consistent transfer of critical knowledge and skills to workers.

 However, since nearly every HR software vendor offers learning management software, discerning between options is tricky and time consuming.
 To simplify the buying process, this guide will examine the learning management software market, provide a learning management software comparison chart, and feature LMS case studies for organizations of any size.

 Learning management software systems deliver and manage educational and instructional content, as well as identify and assess individual and organizational learning or training goals.
 The system then tracks employee progress towards meeting those goals, and collects and presents data for analyzing the entire process.
 Additionally, the best learning management software integrates with other critical platforms, such as HR, accounting, or even ERP software, which enables management to measure impact, effectiveness, and overall cost of training initiatives.